Schizoaffective Disorder Bipolar Type

 - Duration of Psychotic Symptoms: In bipolar disorder, psychotic symptoms occur only during mood episodes, while in schizoaffective disorder, psychotic symptoms persist even outside of mood episodes.

-- Relative Emphasis: In bipolar disorder, mood symptoms are the primary focus, while in schizoaffective disorder, both mood symptoms and psychotic symptoms are equally significant.
+- Relative Emphasis: In bipolar disorder, mood symptoms are the primary focus, while in schizoaffective disorder, mood symptoms and psychotic symptoms are equally significant.

 - Treatment Approach: While both conditions may require medication and therapy, the emphasis and selection of treatments may vary.
-Schizoaffective disorder may necessitate greater attention to managing psychotic symptoms, while bipolar disorder treatment focuses more on mood stabilization.
+Schizoaffective disorder may necessitate significant attention to managing psychotic symptoms, while bipolar disorder treatment focuses more on mood stabilization.

 End the Emotional Pain.
 Get Your Life Back.